 Medicinal cannabis is legal in 33 American states, while recreational weed is legal in ten states.
 Patients must have a license under the compassionate care program in order to access medical cannabis and cannabis vendors also need a license.
 In New Zealand, however, cannabis legalization hasn’t had as much success but recent legislation shows this may be changing.
 In December 2018, legislation passed to legalize medical cannabis but it’ll be another year before patients have adequate access.
 Following this, a referendum on recreational cannabis is imminent.

 Unfortunately, prohibition isn’t the only obstacle for a medical cannabis patient.
-Most doctors are not adequately informed about use of the plant, which isn’t included as a viable treatment in their medical training – at least not on an in-depth level.
+Most doctors are not adequately informed about use of the plant.
+But that isn’t entirely their fault.
+Cannabis isn’t included as a viable treatment in their medical training – at least not on an in-depth level.
 Consequently, doctors simply don’t have the confidence to prescribe it.

 Keira is not the only child to have benefitted from cannabis oil.
 Two children in the UK suffering from intractable seizures garnered unprecedented public support when their stories went viral.
 Alfie Dingley and Billy Caldwell suffer severe forms of epilepsy but have dramatically improved their conditions with cannabis oil.
 Their fight ended with triumph – medical cannabis is conditionally legal in the UK now.
 Following this, the FDA approved a pharma drug containing cannabidiol for the treatments of severe forms of epilepsy in children.

 Fortunately for children like Keira, it looks like things are moving in the right direction.
 Now, we just need to understand this rare disease to cure her.